ehazlett/interlock/readme.md

 `docker run -p 80:8080 -d ehazlett/interlock -swarm tcp://1.2.3.4:2375`

+If you're not running Swarm, you'll also need to tell Interlock the IP address of the backends, with `-proxy-backend-override-address <ip-addr>`.

 If you want SSL support, enter a path to the cert (probably want a mounted volume) and then expose 443:

 `docker run -p 80:8080 -p 443:8443 -d -v /etc/ssl:/ssl ehazlett/interlock -swarm tcp://1.2.3.4:2375 -ssl-cert=/etc/ssl/cert.pem`